itrust-consulting/ADTop/README.md

 To make a executable `Jar` file for the project, execute a `mvn clean install` or generate Jar using the `maven clean install` option.

 ### Execution

+If the build is successful, then the compiled .jar file can be found within the `target\` folder.
+Just execute the .jar file and ADTop is up and running.

+## Screenshoots

+TODO: Add couple of screenshots with tutorials/examples

-##
+## Development information

-ADTop user Java FX that's why you need a software to create future screen in FXML.
-You can user Scene Builder.
+ADTop user Java FX which is required to create future screen in FXML.
+This is the reason Scene Builder is one of the dependency of the project.

 Class gui charge index FXML file created via Scene builder.
 This FXML file is connected to Index controller.
 Index controller contains other controllers.